DeniseTsoi1411/3207_Workshop_6/README.md

 # Data visualiation on fish activity depending on ocean acidic properties
 ### Project information
 The project focuses on fish activity depending on ocean acidification.
-This is a collaborative work with Angelene Sun and myself.
+This project demonstrates extensive R programming focusing on data wrangling, visualisation and useful statistics that are used for data analysis.

-The file used is called: "OA_activitydat_20190302_BIOL3207.csv" and analysis was done during early September.
+The file used is called: "OA_activitydat_20190302_BIOL3207.csv".
 We looked at this dataset to find discrepencies in the original hypothesise that was established by the authors.

 The data file is a CSV file with 9 columns.
 While 3 of these are ignored ('...1', 'loc', 'comment') in this analysis, the rest gives information on fish activity depending on the acidification of the water.
 All 6 species underwent either a control or CO2 treatment, and their "sl" and "activity" were measured.